kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/8-rdbms/sql.md

 ```
 ![inner_join](/img/rdb/inner-join.PNG)
 As you can see we selected only users who have some hardware (who have record in employeeId column).
 Employee with ID 4
 is not present in result, because he has no matching records is second table.
+User with id 3 present 2 times, because he has
+2 laptops.

 But let's say you want to select every employee, even if he doesn't have any laptop yet.
 For this we can use `LEFT JOIN`:
 ```sql